-Vegan broccoli flatbread, made with “riced” broccoli and chickpea flour (no eggs!), and topped with spring green vegetables for a very plant forward pizza.
+Vegan broccoli pizza crust, made with “riced” broccoli and chickpea flour (no eggs!), and topped with spring green vegetables for a very plant forward pizza.
 The base can be made as smaller flatbreads instead of a pizza base and used for sandwiches, sides, and snacks.
-Skip to the recipe →

 I’ve been seeing veggie flatbread recipes pop up for years now, but they all seem to be a riff on the old standard cauliflower pizza crust, which is just minced cauli, a pile of eggs, and pricey nut flour.
 Despite it being in the name and everything, we don’t eat a lot of eggs.
 I love experimenting with recipes to leave eggs out because I don’t often have them around – unlike shelf stable chickpea flour.